Why Do Dogs Bite Each Other’s Necks? The Chew-sational Truth!

 Instinctual Behaviors: Hunting and Fighting

-Canine ancestors were hunters, and neck biting can hark back to those primal instincts.
-When dogs play, they often mimic hunting behaviors, and targeting the neck is a natural part of that.
-It’s as if they’re practicing their skills for a future “hunt” at the local dog park!
-While this may seem aggressive, it’s simply their way of channeling their inner wolf.
-Isn’t it fascinating how these playful nips can connect us to their wild ancestors?
+It’s as if they’re practising their skills for a future hunt at the local dog park while this may seem aggressive it’s simply their way of channelling their inner wolf.
+Isn’t it fascinating how these playful nips can connect us to their wild ancestors.

 The Significance of Neck Biting in Dog Play